Simple Tips for Healthier Eating Habits

 Active adults are typically conscious of their health and eating habits, yet making the best choices can be challenging when dining out.
 Fortunately, many restaurants are beginning to print nutritional information right on their menus and those that don’t may have the information available upon request.
 Even without this information, you can often make better choices by following some simple guidelines.

 Finding the healthiest items on a restaurant menu can sometimes be counter-intuitive.
 Salads are not necessarily a safe bet, as some restaurant salads contain over 1,200 calories.
-The best route is to patron restaurants which offer nutritional information for each of their meals.
+The best route is to patron restaurants that offer nutritional information for each of their meals.
 Many restaurants have this information listed on their websites, which lets you plan ahead before you leave home.

 Several smartphone apps are designed to help you make healthier food choices both at home and when dining out.
 These apps have their own databases with nutritional information for well-known grocery store items, as well as the menus for many popular fast food and chain restaurants.
 If you use one of these apps on your smartphone, you can easily bring this information with you every time you go out to eat.